cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nwss.md

 ## Signal features
 The signals vary across the underlying data provider, the normalization method, and the post-processing method.

+PCR used to measure viral concentrations

 ### Providers
 The NWSS acts as a coordinating body, receiving wastewater data through a number of providers.
 Data providers can change as the project has evolved.
 Most recently, in autumn 2023, the primary direct commercial provider for the NWSS changed from [Biobot](https://biobot.io/) to [Verily](https://publichealth.verily.com/).
+Measurement method and thus meaning varies by provider.
+Data from different providers varies widely in magnitude for the same nominal reporting units.
 The following table shows the history of data providers:

 | Provider | Available | Description |